amezdata/icon_converter/README.md

 # Icon Converter

-A simple GUI application to convert PNG images into various icon formats for Windows and MacOS.
+A simple GUI application to convert PNG images into various icon formats for Windows and MacOS.(Download the .exe file from the Standalone_for_windows folder)

 ## Features